temporalio/helm-charts/CONTRIBUTING.md

-# Contributing to Temporal Cloud Terraform Provider
+# Contributing to Temporal Helm Charts

 Thank you for your interest in contributing to the Temporal Helm Charts!
 This document explains our process and expectations for community contributions.